hxri/phisyks.github.io/_posts/2015-10-10-A-new-look-of-phisyks.md

 ---
 layout: post
-title: "An website dedicated to physics by phisyks"
+title: "An website dedicated to physics"
 description: "A new look of phisyks"
 author: "Phisyks"
 coverImg: "post-bg.jpg"